langarus/rock_paper_scissor_javascript_basic/README.md

 # Rock Paper Scissors Game
 I've implemented a simple JS RPS game that allows you to play against a pc. <br>
-No styling was done on how it looks
+No styling was done on how it looks.<br>
 Once one of you gets to five points it will display a message and restart the game

 #### See it in action